enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 #### `Build` stage

-The first stage, the `Build` stage, is were we build the frontend and the CMS application.
+The first stage, the `Build` stage, is where we build the frontend and the CMS application.

-*Note: In this pipeline example the `Build` stage is just adding a dummy step that prints out a text as this is not the important part of this guide and because the `build` stage could vary a lot depending on the project you are building.*
+*Note: In this pipeline example the `Build` stage is just adding a dummy step that prints out a text because it's not really the important part of the guide and because the `build` stage could vary a lot depending on the project you are building.*

 ```yml title="Build stage"